triblondon/ada.is/app/_posts/2014-03-24-web-experiments.md

 ---
 layout: post
-title:  "Web Experiments"
+title:  "Experiments in web tech"
 categories: Blog
 ---

-# Experiments in web tech.
 ##### Status: Draft - Please comment and I will elaborate.

 This project explores progressive enhancement, web components, spdy and a few other bits and bobs.